saurabhrpi/my-version-of-lsh/README.md

 It demonstrates the basics of how a shell works.
 That is: read, parse, fork, exec, and wait.

-Since the purpose is to create a simple shell, it has the following limitations, including:
+Since the purpose is to create a simple shell, it has the following limitations:

 Commands must be on a single line.
 Arguments must be separated by whitespace.